 As screens get larger, pixel density decreases, so higher resolutions make more sense on bigger TVs.

-That explains why the majority of 8K demos have been shown on screens of 80-inches and above, although as we’ve mentioned, Samsung has 8K TVs available in a more accessible 65 inches – which are much more living room friendly.
+That explains why the majority of 8K demos have been shown on screens of 80-inches and above, although as we’ve mentioned, Samsung has 8K TVs available in a more accessible 55 inches – which are much more living room friendly.

 What can I watch in 8K?

-Long story short?
 There’s very little, if any, native 8K content right now.

-In fact, the first 8K shoot is already in the can.
-2017’s Guardians of the Galaxy Vol. 2 was the first to be shot on RED’s 8K Vista Vision camera, but was downscaled for its cinema release.
+The first 8K shoot is already in the can.
+2017’s Guardians of the Galaxy Vol. 2 was the first feature film to be shot on RED’s 8K Vista Vision camera, but was inevitably downscaled to 2K for its cinema release.

-Films shot in 15/70mm IMAX are thought to have a resolution of 12K, so there is potential for 8K content.
-It’s more a question of building the infrastructure to support transmission of 8K content, and in turn make it a viable proposition for consumers.
+So in terms of content, it’s more a question of building the infrastructure to support transmission of 8K content, and in turn make it a viable proposition for consumers.

 There’s also formats like VR to think about.
 The £4200 GoPro Omni VR might not be in many budgets, but it is capable of shooting at an 8K 30 fps spherical resolution for VR.
 The Insta360 Pro camera offers similar virtual reality shooting, while the long-rumoured Apple AR/VR headset is thought to be packing dual 8K displays – one for each eye.

 Gaming isn’t one for lagging behind the curve, either, with a plethora of YouTube videos showing 8K– and even 16K – gaming rigs.
 The Dell Canvas UP3218K gaming monitor is 8K capable, but the hardware to make it happen is slightly more complicated.